BJC Fellows Program

 2017 BJC Fellows

 The third class of BJC Fellows gathered in Colonial Williamsburg, Virginia, July 26-30, 2017.
-The participants came from nine different states and the District of Columbia, and they had different Baptist conventions and affiliations, and one non-Christian background.
-Whether returning to their professional lives working for a house of worship, advocacy organization, or educational institution, the 2017 class of BJC Fellows showed great commitment to furthering the cause of religious liberty, as well as an impressive aptitude for leaning in to the historical and legal contexts.
+The participants came from nine different states and the District of Columbia, and they had a variety of denominational and religious backgrounds.
+Whether returning to their professional lives working for a house of worship, advocacy organization or educational institution, the 2017 class of BJC Fellows showed great commitment to furthering the cause of religious liberty, and we look forward to seeing what they will accomplish!

 Meet the 2017 BJC Fellows